0xc0dec/solo/CONTEXT.md

 # TODO

+* Fix vulkan debug logs in demo3.
+Something goes wrong when a mesh with multiple parts uses the same material for parts.
 * Mesh collider creation from already loaded mesh.
 * Use proper image layouts in Vulkan.
 * Add center of mass offset.